 - Be familiar with the details of some of the major WTO dispute settlement decisions regarding these WTO agreements, and be able to assess these decisions critically

-- Be familiar with current issues and negotiations in the WTO
+- Be familiar with current issues in the WTO

-- Have the cognitive and technical skills to generate creative and critical ideas relating to international trade regulation, in the WTO and in other fora.
+- Have the cognitive and technical skills to generate creative and critical ideas relating to international trade regulation, in the WTO and in other forums